JayBazuzi/jaybazuzi.github.io/_posts/2023-02-22-Toil-Scorecard.md

 | D     | The dev who wrote the Payments module knows how to test it and watches for PRs that touch that area.                |
 | F     | We don't know that the Payments module requires special treatment, because the dev who wrote Payments has moved on. |

-If you have dedicated testers, include their activity in this assessment.
+If you have specialized testers, sysops, devops, contractors, include their activity in this assessment.

 ## Release